charlotte-miller/social-devotional/doc/audio_video.md

 ## AWS
   it looks like uploads are auto streamed by the gem, but if you need more info.
 You can also configure the 'large' threshold. http://stackoverflow.com/questions/9589664/stream-uploading-large-files-using-aws-sdk
+  - Cloudfront should ONLY have access to the prod directory

 ## FFMPEG
   ``brew install ffmpeg --with-libvpx --with-libvorbis``